near/docs/docs/sdk/rust/contract-structure/collections.md

 // Bug 4 (only relevant for `near_sdk::store`): These collections will cache writes as well
 // as reads, and the writes are performed on [`Drop`](https://doc.rust-lang.org/std/ops/trait.Drop.html)
-// so if the collection is kept in static memory, something like `std::mem::forget` is used,
+// so if the collection is kept in static memory or something like `std::mem::forget` is used,
 // the changes will not be persisted. use near_sdk::store::LookupSet;